Home

 My CV is available upon request.

-Thank you to my funding bodies: the Bimini Sharklab, Save Our Seas Foundation, the University of Exeter College of Life and Environmental Sciences, and anonymous philanthropic donors.
+Thank you to my funding bodies: the Bimini Sharklab, Save Our Seas Foundation, the University of Exeter College of Life and Environmental Sciences, and philanthropic donors.